soundpress/RulesOfNYC/docs/c38/index.rst

 *§ 3-23 Fees.* ::

-Permit fees are strictly in accordance with published schedules.
-Permit fees at the World's Fair Marina and 79th Street Boat Basin shall be paid in advance to cover the full boating season.
+(a) Permit fees are strictly in accordance with published schedules.
+Vessel length shall include all bowsprits, outboard brackets, swim platforms, pulpits, anchors, davit overhangs, and related.
+Permit fees at the World's Fair Marina and 79th Street Boat Basin must be paid in advance to cover the full boating season.
 Yearly dockage at the Sheepshead Bay Piers shall be billed in 12 monthly installments with dockage paid in advance of each month.
 All services must be paid in advance except for electric and emergency repairs.
 No refunds shall be made in any instance.

-Charges for all services, which will be sent in writing to the address of the owner on file, shall be paid within 15 days of receipt of billing or a 2% late fee will be assessed each month.
-If the permittee fails to pay for the rental of space or the repair and service of their boat and equipment, the agency may detain the boat until such sum is paid.
-If the outstanding sum, is not paid in full within 90 days, the Department may move the boat and equipment to a non-active slip or pier, disposed of it as abandoned property, or sell it at auction.
-The permittee will be responsible for all costs related to storage of the boat, disposal, and all outstanding charges.
+(b) Charges for all services, which will be sent in writing to the address of the owner on file, must be paid within 15 days of receipt of billing or a 2% late fee will be assessed each month.
+If the Permittee fails to pay for the rental of space or the repair and service of their boat and equipment, the agency may detain the boat until such sum is paid.
+If the outstanding sum is not paid in full within 90 days, the Department may move the boat and equipment to a non-active slip or pier, disposed of it as abandoned property, or sell it at auction.
+The Permittee will be responsible for all costs related to storage of the boat, disposal, and all outstanding charges.

-No cash will be accepted for transactions.
-All boat basin transactions must take place in the marina office.
-All marina transactions must take place in the marina office, with the exception of event dockage.
+(c) No cash will be accepted for transactions.
+All financial transactions must take place in a Department office.
 No financial transaction may take place aboard a private boat.

-Depending on available space, summer seasonal customers at the marina and boat basin may be allowed to arrive prior to May 1 and/or depart after October 31.
+(d) Depending on available space, summer seasonal customers at the World's Fair Marina, Boat Basin, and Dyckman Marina may be allowed to arrive prior to May 1 and/or depart after October 31.
 In such instances, a half-month pro-rate, based on the associated six-month summer permit, will be applied from April 15 to April 30 and/or from November 1 to November 15.
-Any seasonal permittee arriving prior to April 15 and/or departing after November 15 will be billed the daily transient rate for the period of time at the marina or boat basin prior to April 15 and/or after November 15.
-Extensions are solely at the discretion of the dockmaster, marina manager or marina administrator.
+Any seasonal Permittee arriving prior to April 15 and/or departing after November 15 will be billed the daily transient rate for the period of time at the relevant Marina prior to April 15 and/or after November 15.
+Extensions are solely at the discretion of the Department.

-Depending on available space, winter seasonal customers at the marina may be allowed to arrive prior to November 1 and/or depart after April 30.
+(e) Depending on available space, winter seasonal customers at the World's Fair Marina and Dyckman Marina may be allowed to arrive prior to November 1 and/or depart after April 30.
 In such instances, a half-month pro-rate, based on the associated six-month winter permit, will be applied from October 15 to October 31 and/or from May 1 to May 15.
-Any winter permittees arriving prior to October 15 and/or departing after May 15 will be billed the daily transient rate for the period of time at the marina prior to October 15 and/or after May 15.
-Extensions are solely at the discretion of the dockmaster, marina manager or marina administrator.
+Any winter Permittees arriving prior to October 15 and/or departing after May 15 will be billed the daily transient rate for the period of time at the World's Fair Marina and Dyckman Marina, prior to October 15 and/or after May 15.
+Extensions are solely at the discretion of the the Department.

-Pro-rated monthly dockage, moorage or storage services of three months or more may be authorized by the dockmaster, marina manager or marina administrator.
+(f) Pro-rated monthly dockage, moorage or storage services of three months or more may be authorized by the Department.
 All requests for pro-rated services are subject to Department approval.
-Prorated rates will not be applied for any services with a waiting list.
+Pro-rated rates will not be applied for any services with a waiting list.

-The Department may, at its sole discretion, retain a vessel from being removed or released from the marina, piers or boat basin where there is an outstanding fee or fees owed to the Department associated with vessel storage, labor, and/or other services.
-Such notice of non-release will be provided in writing to the permittee.
+(e)*   The Department may, at its sole discretion, retain a Vessel from being removed or released from the Marinas where there is an outstanding fee or fees owed to the Department associated with Vessel storage, labor, and/or other services.
+Such notice of non-release will be provided in writing to the Permittee.

+*Editor's note: As lettered in the original rule.

-In addition to any penalties provided for in the chapter, violations of these rules shall be punishable as provided in 56 RCNY § 1-07.
+(f)*   In addition to any penalties provided for in the chapter, violations of these rules shall be punishable as provided in 56 RCNY § 1-07.

+*Editor's note: As lettered in the original rule.

-(a) West 79th Street Boat Basin (May 2012 and subsequent years)
+(g) West 79th Street Boat Basin